 Can there be such a thing as a bad book about Jane Austen – no. Even though we know every detail of her story, and there is really nothing new to be discovered about her life, (excepting the photo of the blue and white egg cup excavated at the Steventon Rectory), Austen fans still find any new book about her fascinating.
 This is a particularly satisfying read as it focuses more on her quest for a home – after all she is the author who wrote “There’s nothing like staying home for real comfort.”
 Of course, there are the usual biographical facts, literary and otherwise, seeming to focus more on her personal life, including her five marriage proposals, thus dispelling the myth that she was a lonely old spinster.
 (Really the woman was so intelligent as to be intimidating, and would she have been happy with any of them?)
 There is a satisfying number (40 pages or so) of footnotes, always a sign of a good biography, and some photographs, including said egg cup.
 A lovely read for commemorating the two hundredth anniversary of her death – we remain as captivated as ever.

 A friend gave me The Wit and Wisdom of Jane Austen, (edited by Joelle Herr), for Christmas as she knew I was a fan, and it is full of her famous quotes and observations.
 Pride and Prejudice is my favorite Austen book, and then Emma, but some of the others I must admit I have never read, although I have seen the movie versions.
 It is her life that I find most intriguing.
 I often find authors lives to be as or sometimes more interesting than their books, (check out Margaret Mitchell’s biography for parallels to Gone with The Wind, the character of Rhett Butler was thought to be based on her first husband and Ashley Wilkes on her second).
-If you are a reader, you want to know where they got their ideas.
+If you are a writer, you want to know where they got their ideas.
 Due to the lack of media back then and the passage of time we have little to base our conclusions upon, and baring someone discovering a cache of old letters in their great house, there is nothing new under the sun about Jane Austen, but we still can’t get enough of her life.
 She remains a puzzle, an enigma, we want to figure her out.
 A fellow blogger asked me which historical figure I would most like to interview, and my answer was Jane.
 And so, as Jane said, indulge your imagination in every possible flight.

 An Interview with Jane Austen